wglass/lighthouse/docs/source/index.rst

 =================================

-Lighthouse is a service node discovery system written in python, built with resilience, flexibility and easy-of-use in mind and inspired by Airbnb's SmartStack_ solution.
+Lighthouse is a service node discovery system written in python, built with resilience, flexibility and ease-of-use in mind and inspired by Airbnb's SmartStack_ solution.
 Out of the box it supports discovery via Zookeeper_ with cluster load balancing handled by an automatically configured HAProxy_.